Bryce Pinkham: Career

-Pinkham had a few roles in Ghost: The Musical and Bloody Bloody Andrew Jackson on Broadway.
+Pinkham's Broadway debut was in Bloody Bloody Andrew Jackson, followed by Ghost: The Musical.
 In 2013, he originated the role of Monty Navarro in the Broadway production of A Gentleman's Guide to Love and Murder, for which he was nominated for a Tony Award for Best Performance by a Leading Actor in a Musical as well as a Grammy Award.
-He played the role on Broadway for over 700 performances.
-In 2014, he played Paul Revere in an introductory commercial titled Italian Invasion for the Fiat 500L, created by the Doner Company.

 He played Peter Patrone in the Broadway revival of The Heidi Chronicles, and was nominated for an Outer Critics Circle Award and the Drama League Award for Distinguished Performance.
 In 2016, he returned to Broadway leading the cast of Roundabout Theatre Company's musical, Irving Berlin's Holiday Inn.
+Pinkham is currently playing the role of "The Arbiter" in the revival of Chess, for which he has received a Tony nomination for Best Featured Actor in a Musical.

 His film and television appearances include as a series regular in the second season of the TV series Mercy Street, playing Major Clayton McBurney III, head of the Union Army hospital.
 Other roles include performances in the comedy The Comedian (2016) which stars Robert De Niro, and Baz Luhrmann's Netflix drama The Get Down and on the CBS dramas The Good Wife and Person of Interest.
 He appeared in the PBS miniseries God in America, "A Nation Reborn Drama" (2010).
 In 2012, Pinkham was awarded the Leonore Annenberg Fellowship given to "a limited number of exceptionally talented young dancers, musicians, actors and visual artists as they complete their training and begin their professional life."

-Pinkham currently voices Stolas in the YouTube adult animated web series Helluva Boss.
+He played the role on Broadway for over 700 performances.
+In 2014, he played Paul Revere in an introductory commercial titled Italian Invasion for the Fiat 500L, created by the Doner Company.
+Pinkham has been voicing Stolas in the YouTube and Amazon Prime adult animated web series Helluva Boss since 2020.